-Continuous effects are usually active as long as the permanent with the associated static ability remains in play.
+Continuous effects are usually active as long as the permanent with the associated static ability remains in play or the card with the associated static ability remains in the appropriate zone.
 A spell or ability can also create a continuous effect that doesn't depend on a permanent; these last for the specified time.
 See rule 418, "Continuous Effects."